dltmddyd321/dltmddyd321/README.md

 👋 Hi, I'm Seungyong Lee — Android Engineer based in South Korea.

-I've been building and shipping Android apps professionally since 2021, currently at TimeBlocks, a calendar & productivity app with hundreds of thousands of active users.
+I've been building and shipping Android apps professionally since 2021,<br>
+currently at TimeBlocks, a calendar & productivity app with hundreds of<br>
+thousands of active users.

 #### It's me!